 This method may look irrelevant to Excel, but I have resolved many Microsoft Office related errors by changing the default printer in the printer settings section.
 When the Excel program loads, it communicates with the default printer of the computer.
 If there is an issue with printer settings or the driver of the default printer, Excel will freeze or not respond.

 The solution is to select another printer as a ‘Default Printer.’
 At last, open the Excel file and see whether this step helped in your situation.

 You can try some of the below methods if you still experience this problem.

-- If you are facing this issue on a specific Excel file, it could be related to Conditional Formating.
+- If you are facing this issue on a specific Excel file, it could be related to Conditional Formatting.
 Open the Excel file, before it freezes (or open it in safe mode), in the home screen, go to “Conditional Formatting” -> “Clear Rules” -> “Clear Rules from Entire Sheet”.

 Remember this will remove it from the particular sheet only.
 If you have multiple sheets on this workbook, you need to do the same steps for each sheet and “Save As” to create a new copy of the file.
-Now open the copied file and see it can work without any earlier problems.
+Now open the copied file and see if it can work without any earlier problems.